algolia/instantsearch/docgen/src/guides/migrations-geo-search.md

 | -------------------- | -------- |
 | `paddingBoundingBox` | Removed  |

-- `paddingBoundingBox` was in conflit with the `routing` option - so we removed it to support URLSync for the GeoSearch widget.
+- `paddingBoundingBox` was in conflict with the `routing` option - so we removed it to support URLSync for the GeoSearch widget.

 ### connectGeoSearch